shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step4.md

-You can create one Grok Parser with muliple rules for logs from the same source.
-Let's use the samples and rules you just created.
+You just listed multiple log samples to the same Grok Parser.
+You can also list multiple rules in the same Grok Parser.
+Let's create a Grok Parser for the following log samples.

 Logs -
 ```